EstimatedEst. Read Time: 19 minutes

 When you know EXACTLY which muscle is working, and when you have that strong mental image of the muscle working, you are going to perform better.

-Mindlessly moving heavy weights doesn’t do much.
+Mindlessly moving heavy loads doesn’t do much.
 All elite lifters know this much.
 But really focusing on what the muscle is doing – only focusing on that – is going to increase activation.
 It’ll also help you reach your fitness goals of muscle mass, fat loss, and performance.

 It also decreases your risk for getting hurt because you’re actively paying attention to what you’re doing.